-The Borrower(s) ownership interest must be documented before closing the loan.
-Ownership interest can be documented in a variety of ways deemed appropriate by Minnesota Housing, including a copy of the most recent property tax statement, a copy of the deed, a copy of the home purchase closing disclosure and/or a copy of the note and mortgage.
+The Borrower(s)' ownership interest must be documented before closing the loan.
+Ownership interest can be documented in a variety of ways deemed appropriate by Minnesota Housing, including:

+- Copy of the most recent property tax statement; - Copy of the deed; - Copy of the home purchase closing disclosure; or - Copy of the note and mortgage.